Brishaketu Debbarma

-Brishaketu Debbarma is a politician from Tripura, India.
+Brishaketu Debbarma (born May 17, 1977) is a politician from Tripura, India.
 He was a member of 12th Tripura Legislative Assembly.
 He was elected to the Assembly in 2018, representing the Simna constituency) as a member of the Indigenous People's Front of Tripura.
 He resigned from the Legislative Assembly on 29 June 2021 and joined The Indigenous Progressive Regional Alliance (TIPRA) on 9 July 2021.